wp-plugins/geotargeting/README.txt

 Based on Maxmind GeoIP2 data Geo Targeting plugin for WordPress will let you create dynamic content based on your users country.

-With a simple shortcode you will be able to specify which countries are capable of seing the content.
+With a simple shortcode you will be able to specify which countries are capable of seeing the content.

-Usae:
+Compatible with [Wordpress Popups Plugin](https://wordpress.org/plugins/popups/).
+You can now geotarget your popups

+Now also compatible with *Cloudflare Geolocation*.
+Simple add define('GEOT_CLOUDFLARE',true); to your wp-config.php file to enable it!

+Usage:
-`[geot country="Argentina"] Messi is the best! [/geot]` `[geot country="Portugal"] Cristiano ronaldo is the best! [/geot]`
+`[geot country="Argentina"] Messi is the best! [/geot]` `[geot country="Portugal"] Cristiano ronaldo is the best! [/geot]` `[geot exclude_country="Portugal"] This text is seeing by everyone except Portuguese people [/geot]`

 > <strong>Premium Version</strong><br>
 >
 > Check the **new premium version** available in ([http://wp.timersys.com/geotargeting/](http://wp.timersys.com/geotargeting/))
 >
+> * Maxmind API Support
+> * GeoTarget cities
+> * Cloudflare geolocation support
 > * Editor button to easily add shortcodes
-> * Create multiple regions (group of countries) to use with shortcodes
+> * Create multiple regions (group of countries or cities) to use with shortcodes
-> * Exclude countries and regions shortcode
+> * Exclude countries, cities and regions shortcode
 > * Dropdown Widget to let users change their country
 > * Upcoming integration with other populars plugins
 > * Premium support